Disability bias creeps into your company without you even knowing. Here are 4 tips on how to avoid disability bias in hiring (and beyond).

 - ally programs for disability inclusion in the workplace

 SHRM is another great place to find disability inclusion resources.
 They even have a toolkit geared towards Developing an Accessible Workplace.
-It’s packed with stats, compliance info, and guides for employers.
+Or check out The definitive guide to disability inclusion in the workplace from Ben.Both are packed with stats, compliance info, and guides for employers.

 Note: Posting your job openings to a disability job board also supports hiring from the disability community.
 You’ll find some in my blog 30 Top Diversity Job Boards for Employers [hiring POC, LGBTQ, Latinx & more].